aviaryan/aviaryan.github.com-retired-2018/_posts/gsoc/2016-06-06-auth-flask-done-right.md

 Pretty easy right !!
 Also notice that I am saving the user who was currently authenticated in flask's global variable `g`.
 Now the authenticated user can be accessed from views as `g.user`.
 Cool, isn't it ?
-Now, if there is a need to add a more secure form of authorization like 'Token' based, you can easily update the `requires_auth` decorator to get the same results.
+Now if there is a need to add a more secure form of authorization like 'Token' based, you can easily update the `requires_auth` decorator to get the same results.

 I hope this article provided valuable insight into managing REST API authorizations in Flask.
 I will keep posting more awesome things I learn in my GSoC journey.